2022 Awards Submission Deadline: November 1, 2021

 - This fee is payable by cheque to the Atlantic Book Awards Society.

 - If a title is shortlisted for multiple awards, the shortlist fee will be payable only once.

 3. How to Submit

-Receipt of submissions will be acknowledged via email messages to both publisher contact and writer, after which publishers will not receive additional communication from the Writers’ Federation of Nova Scotia until the spring following the adjudication process.
+Receipt of submissions will be acknowledged via email messages to both press contact and writer, after which publishers will not receive additional communication from the Writers’ Federation of Nova Scotia until the spring following the adjudication process.

 4. Adjudication Process

 All eligible titles submitted to the WNFS-stewarded awards are adjudicated by independent juries with literary expertise appropriate to each award.
 The juries are recruited and facilitated by the WFNS.
 All decisions made by the WFNS juries are final.